Upper School Overnight Field Trips 2017/18

-From 28 January - 4 February, the MUN team, consisting of eighteen students, along with MUN directors Dan Ware and Saralyn Covent, travel to the The Hague International Model United Nations (THIMUN) Conference.
+At the end of January, the MUN team, consisting of sixteen students, along with MUN directors, travel to the The Hague International Model United Nations (THIMUN) Conference.
 The students not only represent TASIS England, but serve as models of the potential of their generation to have a truly significant impact on the world around them.

 Students on this trip are also able to visit some historical and cultural sights in the area, such as the Rijksmuseum, the Van Gogh Museum, Anne Frank’s House, the MC Escher Museum, and the experience included a trip to Delft.

 To find out more about the MUN program, please get in contact with Mr. Dan Ware.

 Hope & Homes Service Trip - February 2018